-Iran motorcycles industry is moderately recovering after the huge drop suffered in the last decade, although only Chinese companies are supplying vehicles and parts to the local industry, as the country is still subject to international trade ban.
-Potentially the market could be one of top 10 in the World.
+Iran motorcycles industry is moderately recovering after the huge drop suffered in the last decade, although only Chinese companies are supplying vehicles and parts to the local industry.

 Motorcycles Market Trend

 In the 2006, only 15th years ago, the Iranian motorcycles market was one of the Top 4 in the World with over 1.5 million sales per year.
 The two-.wheelers were -by far – the favorite individual mobility device and the industry was flourishing with joint ventures between foreign and local companies to produce locally.

 Today, most motorcycle products in Iran are made in China and the market is struggling to recover after a long decline which bring sales down at 100.000 units in the 2018.

 While market was moderately recovering, new sanctions introduced against the nuclear Iran policy forced the Indian manufacturers (the top importers in those days) to stop the import in Iran leaving the market in the hands of Chinese manufacturers, considering that almost all the other countries are not importing in Iran vehicles and parts, causing shutdown of local manufacturers.